cognizelab/semantic-retrieval-signature/Semantic retrieval signature/README.md

-Surface.rar: The semantic retrieval signature in CIFTI format across all participants for each trial.
+Surface: The semantic retrieval signature in CIFTI format across all participants for each trial.

 *   T-PLS (main predictive model based on Thresholded Partial Least Squares)